 - In the Whateley Universe, at Superhero School Whateley Academy, all the gadgeteers and devisers are this, but Generator (Jade Sinclair) fits this too.
 She sings anime theme songs in public.
 In Japanese.
 She invents shoulder angels.
 Working shoulder angels, which start a fad across campus.
 She is one of the founding members of Team Wondercute.
 She says she is building a working model of Raising Heart.

-- Comic Book Guy from The Simpsons, is a notable example of the rising popularity of geekdom.
+- Comic Book Guy is an example of the rising popularity of geekdom.
 In the eighth Simpsons Halloween special (aired in 1996), just before dying, he sadly realizes he wasted his life.
-In the 2007 movie however, when he believes he will die, he looks over his collection, and happily concludes he had a perfectly worthwhile existence.
+In the 2007 movie, however, when he believes he will die he looks over his collection and happily concludes he had a perfectly worthwhile existence.

 - Donald Faison's (of Clueless and Scrubs fame) admitted to seeing The Empire Strikes Back over 300 times, and has apparently been working on his Dr. Evazan impression.
-He was mentioned in the VH-1 special "undateable" by one of his girlfriends as to partake in long, multihour D&D sessions
+He was mentioned in the VH1 special "undateable" by one of his girlfriends as to partake in long, multihour Dungeons & Dragons sessions

 - Vin Diesel once related a story about how, during the filming of The Chronicles of Riddick, he and Karl Urban (both D&D fanatics) were discussing games, when out of the blue Judi Dench came along and started a conversation about the campaign she regularly GMs for her grandchildren.
 Turns out the old broad was as much a D&D geek as the two guys were.
 And let's face it: A campaign narrated by Dame Judi Dench would be awesome.